The Adventures of Priscilla Queen of the Desert tickets, Cinema, London Theatre Direct

 The Adventures of Priscilla Queen of the Desert tickets available now!

 The hottest tickets in London this summer are to The Drive In.
-Don't miss the journey of a lifetime at The Drive In, Book tickets for Priscilla, Queen of the Desert now!
+Don't miss the journey of a lifetime at The Drive In, Book tickets for Priscilla, Queen of the Desert now from £42 per vehicle!